Microsoft/azure-docs.pt-pt/articles/sentinel/connect-azure-security-center.md

 ---
-title: Recolha de dados do Centro de segurança do Azure em pré-visualização sentinela do Azure | Documentos da Microsoft
+title: Ligar os dados do Centro de segurança do Azure para a pré-visualização de sentinela do Azure | Documentos da Microsoft
-description: Saiba como recolher dados do Centro de segurança do Azure no Azure sentinela.
+description: Saiba como ligar a dados do Centro de segurança do Azure ao Azure sentinela.
 services: sentinel
 documentationcenter: na
 author: rkarlin